ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 **_Spell Glyph._** You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
 The spell must target a single creature or an area.
 The spell being stored has no immediate effect when cast in this way.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
 If the spell requires concentration, it lasts until the end of its full duration.

 **_At Higher Levels._** When you cast this spell using a spell slot of 4th level or higher, the damage of an explosive runes glyph increases by 1d8 for each slot level above 3rd.
 If you create a spell glyph, you can store any spell of up to the same level as the slot you use for the glyph of warding.
+### Slow
+**Casting Time:** 1 action
+**Range:** 120 feet
+**Components:** V, S, M (a drop of molasses)
+**Duration:** Concentration, up to 1 minute

+You alter time around up to six creatures of your choice in a 40-foot cube within range.
+Each target must succeed on a Wisdom saving throw or be affected by this spell for the duration.

+An affected target’s speed is halved, it takes a -2 penalty to AC and Dexterity saving throws, and it can’t use reactions.
+On its turn, it can use either an action or a bonus action, not both.
+Regardless of the creature’s abilities or magic items, it can’t make more than one melee or ranged attack during its turn.

+If the creature attempts to cast a spell with a casting time of 1 action, roll a d20.
+On an 11 or higher, the spell doesn’t take effect until the creature’s next turn, and the creature must use its action on that turn to complete the spell.
+If it can’t, the spell is wasted.

+A creature affected by this spell makes another Wisdom saving throw at the end of each of its turns.
+On a successful save, the effect ends for it.
 # Bard College of Glamour
 ## Mantle of Inspiration
 When you join the College of Glamour at 3rd level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.